Zarzoom/Household-Food-Inventory-System/InventoryInCSharpUI/src/README.txt

 make cancel button work
 search pantries in pantry contents add pantry on pantry content page.
+Make it scale to half screen. list of pantries in myPantries is messed up. add item to pantry button disappears.

 nicety:
 what pantry is item in.